 Depth to groundwater presented in the soil boring logs indicates that depth to groundwater is approximately 8.5 to 11.5 ft bgs at the Site.
 Grab groundwater samples collected from soil borings on the Site have found the presence of dissolved phase petroleum hydrocarbons and VOCs.
 Grab groundwater samples were not analyzed for lead or arsenic.
-Groundwater samples collected from downgradient wells on the adjacent Mill Site were analyzed for lead and arsenic;

-lead and arsenic were either not detected or detected at concentrations below applicable remedial goals and did not require a remedy in the Remedial Action Plan for Operable Units C and D (OU-C/D RAP; Arcadis 2015).
+Groundwater samples collected from downgradient wells on the adjacent Mill Site were analyzed for lead and arsenic; lead and arsenic were either not detected or detected at concentrations below applicable remedial goals and did not require a remedy in the Remedial Action Plan for Operable Units C and D (OU-C/D RAP; Arcadis 2015).
+Background concentrations for metals in groundwater4 were also established for the adjacent Mill Site (Arcadis 2010).
+Lead and arsenic have generally not been detected above background screening levels in downgradient wells on the adjacent Mill Site.
 Petroleum hydrocarbons and VOCs are detected in groundwater samples collected from downgradient monitoring wells on the adjacent Mill Site, albeit at lower concentrations than those found in the onsite grab groundwater samples.